govtechmy/hansards-dataproc/README.md

 - Be careful when berbelah bahagi shows up.
 Some Hansards present it differently than others.
 Usually, it will have the keywords "hadir", "bersetuju", or "undi", and are usually bolded and lowercased, except for 17072019 where it is uppercased and hence parsed as a level_2.
 - 26102021, 05102021, 08122020 have low table matching scores, but they are still a perfect match and you can ignore those errors.
 - 30112020, 29072021, 23032022 have footnotes (not guaranteed to be exhaustive).
 Due to its complicated nature, you will have to manually edit this into the end product.

+## Useful tools
+When you hope to inspect a certain Hansard it is helpful to use `python open.py DDMMYYYY` to open all the files related to that Hansard.